PrefectHQ/prefect/docs/getting-started/installation.md

 After the upgrade, your data will remain intact, but you will need to upgrade to 2.0b6 to continue using the Cloud 2.0 API.

-Actions needed on your end to upgrade, especially as a Cloud 2.0 user:
+Actions needed on your end to upgrade, especially as a Prefect Cloud 2 user:

-- Upgrade Prefect 2.0 Python package: `pip install -U "prefect>=2.0b6"`
+- Upgrade Prefect 2 Python package: `pip install -U "prefect>=2.0b6"`
 - Restart any agent processes.
 - If you are using an agent running on Kubernetes, update the Prefect image version to 2.0b6 in your Kubernetes manifest and re-apply the deployment.

-You don't need to recreate any deployments or pause your schedules - stopping your agent process to perform an upgrade may result in some late runs, but those will be picked up once you restart your agent, so Don't Panic!
+You don't need to recreate any deployments or pause your schedules &mdash; stopping your agent process to perform an upgrade may result in some late runs, but those will be picked up once you restart your agent, so Don't Panic!

 ### Upgrading to 2.0a10